catid/CauchyCaterpillar/README.md

 #### Limitations and alternatives:

-It supports up to 30% redundancy, and so loss rates above about 20% are too high for it to effectively handle.
+It supports up to 30% redundancy, and so loss rates above about 20% are too high for it to handle.

 For a window of 100 milliseconds: The maximum original data stream rate is 2500 packets/second for 1% PLR down to 2000 packets/second for 10% PLR.
 This limits the codec to about 2000 packets/second * 1300 bytes/packet = 2.8 Megabytes/second or less.

 ![alt text](https://github.com/catid/CauchyCaterpillar/raw/master/docs/gack_side_data_rate.png "Operation hull for Data Rate")

-From the operation hull it's clear there's some non-linear relationship between FEC/PLR/DataRate, but basically it ranges from 2K to 2.5K packets/second before the code loses effectiveness.
+From the operation hull it's clear there's some non-linear relationship between FEC/PLR/DataRate, but basically it ranges from 2K to 2.5K packets/second before the code starts failing.

 For faster streams, using Siamese FEC is recommended: https://github.com/catid/siamese/